A Tight Max-Flow Min-Cut Duality Theorem for Non-Linear Multicommodity Flows: Discussion

 \section{Discussion}

 We addressed two problems using topological techniques and with graphs to gain insight into data and complex systems.
 First, we discussed our work on the \MCMF problem, a generalization of the traditional Max Flow problem from the study of network flows.
 The generalization removes some key pieces from the traditional Max-Flow Min-Cut theorem and the algorithms to which it gives rise---in particular, the idea of a flow saturating a cut does not translate nicely into the multicommodity setting.
 Our work developed a way to connect the feasible region for a network flow problem to the flows that can fit through all $s$--$t$ cuts in the network.
 We have also given some methods to calculate those values for the general problem and some useful sub-problems.
+It would be interesting to extend the results in Section \ref{ssec:DisjointMutualCap} on fully disjoint networks to the case of multicommodity flows in \emph{series-parallel digraphs}, which are obtained by composing in an edge-disjoint manner (i.e., by merging the source and sink nodes) the copies of smaller digraphs in series or in parallel fashion.

 Our main result is Theorem \ref{thm:MCMFMC}, in which we showed that the set of local flows over individual cuts that can be ``glued together'' into true flows is precisely the set of feasible flows over the network.
 By generalizing max flow to be the feasible region of flow through the network and the min cut to be the set of consistent collections of local flows over cuts, we achieve a generalization of the duality between flows and cuts which the traditional Max-Flow Min-Cut theorem provides.